GhostieBby/Mancala/README.md

 Something to keep in mind is that when you are going counter-clockwise around the board to place your marbles, you do not have to drop one in their goal!

 Once there are no more marbles to be moved, the game ends!

+The first big issue I ran into while creating this game was getting everything aligned correctly within CSS.
+Eventually I realized I had to treat the Mancala board as four separate containers, with the two middle ones stacked atop one another.

+The next issue I had, and perhaps the most difficult of all, was getting the marbles to distribute across the opposing board once one had been placed in the current player's goal.
+I spent the most time on this issue, even at one point considering re-building the game from the ground-up.

+Working out the finer details was an issue, but it was perhaps the most entertaining of the bunch.
+The process of making tiny changes throughout and seeing how impactful those changes can be helped me see the beauty in what I had created.